g1o/GeneEssentiality/README.md

 # GeneEssentiality
-Extract and calculate features of nucleotide sequences and their longest translated CDS.
+Extract and calculate features of nucleotide sequences and their longest translated CDS (only 3+ frames, assumes the sequence is in the correct strand).
 Then use these features to train a machine learning model

 To install the package use the command:
 ```